|

 The band have

-released seven studio albums plus two compilations, which have
+released eight studio albums plus two compilations, which have

-sold an estimated 15 million copies worldwide.
+sold around 15 million copies worldwide.
 Their breakthrough

 album Parklife was released in 1994 and featured the